-Despite the family owning the castle, part of the castle is actually opened to the public to visit, too.
+Despite the family owning the castle, part of the castle is actually open to the public to visit, too.

 Eltz Castle is only about 30 minutes away from the beautiful, ancient city of Koblenz so be sure to pop by Koblenz if at Eltz Castle or vice versa.

 9.)
 Braunfels Castle

 This impressive castle is another one worth partnering in with a visit to Frankfurt (it’s about an hour away).

 The town of Braunfels is also one of the best places to visit in German for its beautiful and colourful traditional German timber houses.

 The Castle itself is almost 1,000 years old and has changed architectural styles over the centuries as it’s been rebuilt over and over again, following a period of ruin.

 Now an integral part of the city, Braunfels as a whole, along with the castle, is one place you have to visit in Germany.

 10.)
 Glücksburg Castle

 Glücksburg Castle is perhaps one of the lesser-known but still one of the best castles in Germany to see.
 Plus, it’s a totally gorgeous example of Renaissance castles in Europe.